tdgroot/magento2-module-stockpush/README.md

 It would be really cool, however, if this ends up becoming 'production ready'.
 We'll see :).

 ## Scenario
-- Lots of stock changes
+- Lots of stock changes.
-- A lot of traffic
+- A lot of traffic.
-- Page cache shouldn't be cleared based on stock changes
+- Product/category page cache shouldn't be cleared on stock changes.

 ## Ideas
 - Let stock be loaded using JS components.